TIGRLab/datman-dashboard/docs/installation.rst

    At a minimum you should set a flask secret key (this should be a very hard to guess string), your OAuth secret key and OAuth client key `from GitHub, <https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app>`_ and a database password.
-For information on configurating the dashboard :ref:`see here <glossary>`
+For information on configuring the dashboard :ref:`see here <glossary>`
 #.
 Fill in your database configuration in the ``dashboard/containers/database.env``
    file.
 Note that the database name, user, and password should match what you